-Land & Fire Assessments (LFA) staff have over 35 years of combined experience in the ecological assessment & management industry.
-Such expertise gained working on many ecosystem restoration projects and flora and fauna surveys, allows LFA staff to provide a broad range of ecosystem assessment and management services including the following:
+Land & Fire Assessments (LFA) has extensive experience in the ecological assessment & management industry.
+Such expertise gained working on many ecosystem restoration projects and flora and fauna surveys, allows LFA staff to provide a broad range of ecosystem assessment and management services including the followin

 Biodiversity Assessment Method (BAM) application by Accredited Biodiversity Assessor